Bank of China Building, Shanghai: History

-In September 1934, Bank of China established a special Management Council to deal with the construction of the building, chaired by Mr. Tsuyee Pei, Head Office's Overseas Department manager and Shanghai Branch manager.
+In September 1934, Bank of China established a special Management Council to deal with the construction of the building, chaired by Tsuyee Pei, Head Office's Overseas Department manager and Shanghai Branch manager.
 Tsuyee Pei was the father of architect I. M. Pei, who would later design the Bank of China Tower, Hong Kong.
 The design drafts were jointly prepared by a famous Shanghai design firm Palmer & Turner and Mr. Lu Qianshou (also: Luke Him Sau 1904 - 1991), the Chief Architect of the Bank of China.
 Dao Kee Construction Co., Ltd, a local firm, won the bid by proposing a budget of RMB 1.813 million for the 18-month project.

 In 1935, the government of the Republic of China started restructuring the Central Bank, Bank of China and Bank of Communications.
 Bank of China, whose stocks were 80% publicly owned, became the target of plunder by various powers.
 It was forced to add RMB 15 million government stocks, making its total capital RMB 40 million, half public and half government owned.
 With this, the control fell into the hands of the government and T. V. Soong became chairman of Bank of China.

 On October 10, 1936, T. V. Soong presided over the foundation-laying ceremony of the Bank of China Tower at No. 23 on the Bund.
 On the day, the Shanghai Times carried a detailed report on the event.
 The original text reads: